8ta4/see/DONTREADME.md

 No. `see` uses your real browser session.
 You log in first.
 Then you run the command. `see` will see the page just like you do.

+> Does `see` deal with cookie banners?

+No. That's your job.
+You click accept once, and `see` uses your session.
+It's the same deal as logging in.

 ### See as Human

 > Does this tool wait for the page to load?